-Startup cynicism and Substack, or Clubhouse, or Miami, or … – TechCrunch
+Startup cynicism and Substack, or Clubhouse, or Miami or … – TechCrunch

 Talking about leadership, that leads us to Francis Suarez, the mayor of Miami, whose single tweet offering to help has sparked the most absurd kerfuffle of San Francisco lovers and vitriolic pessimists the world over right now.

-Keith Rabois and a few other VCs and founders are trailblazing a trail from San Francisco to Miami, linking up with the local industry to try to build something new and better than what existed before.
+Keith Rabois and a few other VCs and founders are blazing a trail from San Francisco to Miami, linking up with the local industry to try to build something new and better than what existed before.
 It’s a bet on a place — an optimistic one — that the power of startups and tech can migrate outside of its central hubs.

 What’s strange is that the cynicism around Miami here seems even less warranted than it did a decade ago.
 While San Francisco and distantly New York and Boston remain the clear hubs of tech startups in the U.S., cities like Salt Lake, Seattle, Portland, Chicago, Austin, Denver, Philadelphia and more have started to score some serious points.
 Is it really so hard to believe that Miami, a metro region of 5.5 million and one of the largest regional economies in the United States, might actually succeed as well?
 Maybe it literally just required a few major VCs to show up to catalyze the revolution.